Pchatbot: A Large-Scale Dataset for Personalized Chatbot: Pchatbot Dialogue Dataset

-Since Pchatbot dataset is collected from social media and forums, private information such as homepage, telephone, email, ID card number and social media account is ubiquitous.
-Besides, there are also many sensitive words such as pornography, abuse and politics words.
+Since the Pchatbot dataset is collected from social media and forums, private information such as homepage, telephone, email, ID card number, and social media account, is ubiquitous.
+Besides, there are also many sensitive words such as pornography, abuse, and political words.
+Therefore, we design a preprocessing pipeline to deal with the raw data, which contains the following four steps:

+(1) \textbf{Anonymization.} We replace private information in the data with placeholders using either rule-based methods or information extraction models.
+Specifically, we use regex expressions to recognize texts such as email, phone numbers, and account numbers.
+We use NER models to extract entities like names and addresses.

-Therefore, we preprocess the raw data in four steps, anonymization, filtering sensitive words, filtering utterances by length and word segmentation.
-Specifically, we replace private information in the data with placeholders using rule-based methods.
-For sensitive words, they are detected by matching method with a refined sensitive word list\footnote{https://github.com/fighting41love/funNLP}.
-As sensitive words are important in terms of semantics, replacing them with placeholders would undermine completeness of sentences.
-Thus, if sensitive words are detected, the (post, response) pair would be filtered.
-Besides, we clean the utterance whose length is less than 5 or more than 200.
-Finally, for Chinese word segmentation, We use Jieba\footnote{https://github.com/fxsjy/jieba} toolkit.
-Since Jieba is implemented for general Chinese word segmentation, we introduce a law terminology list as an extra dictionary for enhancement in PchatbotL.
+(2) \textbf{Filtering Sensitive Words.} The sensitive words are detected by the matching method with a refined sensitive word list\footnote{\url{https://github.com/fighting41love/funNLP} }.
+As sensitive words are also very important in terms of semantics, simply replacing them with placeholders will undermine the completeness of the sentences.
+Therefore, we directly filter out all (post, response) pairs with sensitive words.

-Detailed preprocessing strategies for PchatbotW and PchatbotL will be introduced in the remaining part of this section.
+(3) \textbf{Filtering Utterances by Length.} We clean the utterance whose length is less than 5 or more than 200 because the short utterances tend to contain limited information, while the long utterances usually have noise.